Constant mesh gear box | Components Construction and working

 constant mesh gear box is upgrade from sliding mesh gear box.
 Is was developed considering all the limitations of sliding mesh type gear box.
-It is called so because in constant mesh gear box all gears, responsible for reducing or increasing RPM are in constant / continuous engagement.
+It is called so because in constant mesh gear box all gears which are solely responsible for reducing or increasing RPM are in constant / continuous engagement.

 In constant mesh gear box we have three types of shafts i.e. input shaft or clutch shaft, lay shaft or fixed gear shaft and main shaft or gear shaft.
 In this coupler rings and splined gears are addition to sliding mesh type gear box.